 I also found the art of Harvest to be rather lovely looking sharp and featuring minimalist menus that worked well.
 It was easy to get things going and aside from the selling portion found it easy to grasp.
 There are also challenges to complete in the runs for bonus coins and a good selection of things to build on your farm.
 I enjoyed playing Harvest finding it to have a good selection of content available and that it was a fresh idea for a mobile title.
 It was actually surprising jumping into it as I thought it was more of a farming simulator and it was instead much more unique.

-Review Done on Harvest for IOS
+Harvest for IOS

 Review Code Provided by Studio Zero